Palisades Center: 1990s

 According to the mall's sponsoring partner, Thomas Valenti, it took 16 years to get the mall approved and built.
 The 130-acre site was purchased by The Pyramid Companies for about $3 million and a promise to clean up the two landfills, which held incinerator ash and garbage.
 The 875000 sqft mall was proposed in 1985 with a goal of luring upscale retailers such as Saks Fifth Avenue and Lord & Taylor, and also a promise to keep sales tax dollars from slipping across state lines into New Jersey.
 The site was selected for its proximity to the New York State Thruway and Westchester County.
 Its location four miles from New Jersey, where blue laws in Paramus keep the malls closed on Sundays, was also a factor.
 Local residents, recalling how the Nanuet Mall nearly drew the life out of Rockland County's traditional shopping villages about 20 years earlier, opposed the mall, predicting that it would bring crime, increased traffic, air pollution, and an economic downturn to the area's downtowns, and that the site was not properly tested for toxins.
 In October 1993, ground was broken on the mall, whose construction would cost between $250 million and $280 million.

 The Palisades Center was built around the Mount Moor Cemetery, a cemetery established in 1849 for people of color, including Native American and African American veterans of American wars from the Civil War to the Korean War.
 The cemetery is visible from a number of points in the mall, and was undisturbed by construction.

 The Historical Society of Rockland County placed a historical sign which reads:

 The construction of the mall faced a number of environmental obstacles before it began.
 What was initially thought to be a mastodon buried there turned out to be a circus elephant.
 Nesting grounds for a nearly extinct red-legged partridge turned out to be a domesticated pheasant.
 Other problems included flooding from one of the region's glacier-dug bottom spots and runoff from three landfills on the property.

-The mall was completed in December 1997 and opened in March 1998.
+The mall was completed in December 1997 and opened on March 4, 1998.
 Initially the mall had four anchor stores.
 The number fluctuated over the years as new anchors opened and closed, peaking at 16 in the 2010s.
+A few of the stores that were present in the mall in its first year were the WNET Store of Knowledge, the Nickelodeon Store, and Record Town.

 From its inception, rumors circulated that the mall's underground parking lot was sinking because it was built on unstable swampland, and that it would collapse under its own weight.